robozeri/Yuriko-MP/README.md

 ## Formerly known as PMTF Project

-Yuriko-MP, a kawaii-powered PocketMine-based software for Minecraft: Pocket Edition Copyright 2015 ItalianDevs4PM.
+Yuriko-MP, a kawaii-powered PocketMine-based software for Minecraft: Pocket Edition Copyright 2016 ItalianDevs4PM.

 This work is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.

 Officially mantained from @ItalianDevs4PM.

 ## What is Yuriko-MP?

-Yuriko-MP is *the most powerful and full-featured* PocketMine-MP fork that you can find on internet!
+Yuriko-MP wants to be *the most powerful and full-featured* PocketMine-MP fork that you can find on internet!

 It is different from other forks because we are mostly concentrated in bug fixing and we want to implement fully working features which don't crash your server every 5 minutes.